Dominican Republic

 • Miscellaneous expenses (such as souvenirs, personal care items, etc.)

-Applications will open towards the beginning of the Fall 2025 semester.
+Please complete Step 1 and Step 2 of the application by September 19th for consideration.
 All students will be required to complete an online application and then schedule a brief interview.
 Acceptance emails will be sent out shortly after the completion of all interviews.
 The payment timeline will be shared with students once they are accepted into the program.

 SPARK GRANT: